jrtabash/ishlang/docs/specification.md

 ```

 - Loop over each element in `<iterable_expression>`
-- Iterable expression can be a string, array, hashmap, range or file
+- Iterable expression can be a string, array, hashmap, orderedmap, range or file
 - The `<var>` variable is read-only and cannot directly modify iterable elemets

 ### Example - sum array elements